famarting/sharq/docs/design/poc.md

 + Out of the box authentication and authorization.
 Leverage Authorino to provide security capabilities.
 + Event Driven workloads.
 Use Knative
 + Simplified deployment and configuration.
 Abstract all configurations with KubeVela or Crossplane

+# MVP 2 - Sarqd platform

+Sharqd platform is a Dapr like microservices runtime.
+For the first version it will be kafka centric to ease development.

+Features:
++ Abstracted Pub/Sub using sidecar
++ Abstracted distributed key/value store using sidecar with REST API